 Salvation Army Assistance – Arizona.
 The Salvation Army is a Christian international organization.
+They provide assistance to the community for many issues.
+They provide financial assistance, social and spiritual support.
 It is presently in 131 nations and has a membership of over 1.7 million workers, volunteers, soldiers, and officers.
 The Salvation Army is well known for its humanitarian work to help families regardless of race, religion, or creed.

 Most people have known them by their red kettle volunteers during the Christmas season.
 However, they are so much more.
 They provide meals, shelter, food baskets, discount stores, family counseling, and immigrants’ assistance.